hiring-lab/job_postings_tracker/README.md

 * **state_job_postings_us.csv**
 This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in the US states and the District of Columbia.

-*Note: We will be adding more files to these folders in the weeks ahead*